Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 18
-Access the website with the link : http://natas18.natas.labs.overthewire.org .
+Access the website with the link : http://natas18.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas18
+username : natas18  <br>
-password : 8NEDUUxg8kFgPV84uLwvZkGn6okJQ6aq
+password : 8NEDUUxg8kFgPV84uLwvZkGn6okJQ6aq  <br>

 Continuing with web-forms, in this level we have a login screen where we have to log as admin to receive the password for natas19.